mathiasertl/django-ca/docs/source/install.rst

 There are multiple ways of installing **django-ca**.
 Each supported installation method has its own quickstart
 guide:

-* :doc:`quickstart_docker_compose`: By far the easiest, fastest and most reliable way.
+* :doc:`quickstart/docker_compose`: By far the easiest, fastest and most reliable way.
-* :doc:`quickstart_as_app`: If you want to integrate django-ca into your existing Django project.
+* :doc:`quickstart/as_app`: If you want to integrate django-ca into your existing Django project.
-* :doc:`quickstart_from_source`: If you want to install the project from source (or want to use it as a template for a totally different platform).
+* :doc:`quickstart/from_source`: If you want to install the project from source (or want to use it as a template for a totally different platform).
-* :doc:`docker`: If you already have web server, database etc. set up or as a template for orchestration platforms such as Docker Swarm.
+* :doc:`quickstart/docker`: If you already have web server, database etc. set up or as a template for orchestration platforms such as Docker Swarm.

 .. _http-explanation: